WhiteLicorice/Ren-s-Courses/Content/Blog/cmsc-131-lab0.md

 }
 ```

+How this workflow was constructed from the previous commands is left as an exercise to you, the reader.

-8. Save the file.
+8. Save the reusable task.
 9. Open any `.asm` file (e.g. `first.asm`) and press `Ctrl + Shift + B`.
 10. You should see the program build and run.
 11. Done.

 ---

-## 🏋️ Skeleton for Future Lab Exercises
+## 💀 Skeleton for Future Lab Exercises

 1. In the `pc_asm` folder, create a subfolder named `skeleton`.
 2. Extract the following files from the Paul Carter archive into this folder: